ovmuller/TRIPpy/README.md

 ## Documentation

-The documentation of TRIPpy is provided in the [wiki](https://github.com/ovmuller/TRIPpy/wiki).
+The documentation of TRIPpy v2.0 is under development.
+The documentation of TRIPpy v1.0 is provided in the [wiki](https://github.com/ovmuller/TRIPpy/wiki).

 ## Citation
 Müller, Omar V., 2023.
 TRIPpy v1.0.
 Zenodo.
 DOI: https://doi.org/10.5281/zenodo.8199913 .